-- 1.1 This strategy document is presented in accordance with the terms of the Public Finances (Jersey) Law 2005 (Article 6) ("the Finance Law") and Public Finances (Transitional Provisions) (No. 2) Jersey Regulations 2005 (Regulation 4), which require that the Minister for Treasury and Resources presents his investment strategies for States funds. - 1.2 The States agreed the establishment of a 'States of Jersey Common Investment Fund' in P.35/2010 [Draft Public Finances (Transitional Provisions) (No. 2) (Amendment) (Jersey) Regulations 201-], approved by the States on 11th May 2010.
-Under this arrangement, the majority of States Funds will be pooled for investment purposes. - 1.3 Each States Fund will maintain its own Investment Strategy which it may achieve by investing in the States of Jersey Common Investment Fund Investment Pools. - 1.4 This report outlines the Investment Strategies for each of the States of Jersey Common Investment Fund's Investment Pools.
-It also outlines the individual Investment Strategies for each Specific States Fund. - 1.5 The strategies reflect the Minister's long-term investment aims for each fund.
+- 1.1.
+This strategy document is presented in accordance with the terms of the Public Finances (Jersey) Law 2005 (Article 6) (the Finance Law) and Public Finances (Transitional Provisions) (no.2) Jersey Regulations 2005 (Regulation 4), which requires that the Minister for Treasury and Resources presents his investment strategies for States funds. - 1.2.
+The States agreed the Establishment of a States of Jersey Common Investment Fund in P35/2010, approved by the States on 11th May 2010.
+Under this arrangement the majority of States Funds will be pooled for investment purposes. - 1.3.
+Each States Fund will maintain its own Investment Strategy which it may achieve by investing in the States of Jersey Common Investment Fund Investment Pools. - 1.4.
+This report outlines the Investment Strategies for each of The States of Jersey Common Investment Fund's Investment Pools.
+It also outlines the individual Investment Strategies for each Specific States Fund. - 1.5.
+The strategies reflect the Minister's long term investment aims for each fund.
 The current position of each fund reflects current market conditions.
 The Minister's intention is that each fund will move towards its strategic aim as investment opportunities and market conditions allow.